 Furst Group has a proven track record of successfully recruiting such diverse leaders.
 In the past year, 19 percent of our placements have been ethnically or racially diverse, and 46 percent were women executives.

 A strategic focus for us at Furst Group is developing leadership teams to address the changing workforce that a global economy demands.
 We promote that through our sponsorship of the Top 25 Minority Executives in Healthcare awards for Modern Healthcare and by providing educational opportunities for career advancement to current and future leaders.
 Our publication, What Does Leadership Look Like?, examines the issue of diversity in greater depth through interviews with these experienced executives.

 We also live out our commitment to this goal through our active involvement in the National Association of Health Service Executives (NAHSE), a non-profit association of African-American healthcare executives, as well as other key minority-focused healthcare organizations that all serve to complement our scope.
 The networking, mentoring and counsel that our leadership team provides to executives of all backgrounds in the industry ensures that our clients have access to a deep pool of talent.

 Modern Healthcare & Furst Group: A winning combination

-Furst Group is proud to sponsor the Top 25 Women in Healthcare and the Top 25 Minority Executives in Healthcare awards for Modern Healthcare.
-Click here to learn more about the 2013 awards and banquet.
+At Furst Group, we are in our 10th year of sponsoring the Top 25 Women in Healthcare and the Top 25 Minority Executives in Healthcare awards for Modern Healthcare.
+The awards are biennial celebrations.
+Visit our Diversity Resource Library.